kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

   **Project can be done with any language and framework you want**

   The project will be a simple todo application with the familiar features of create, read, update, and delete (CRUD).
 We'll develop it during all parts of this course.
+Check the title of the exercise if you are unsure if it is building the project.

   Todo is a text like "I need to clean the house" that can be in state of not-done or done.